ninioArtillero/RTG/README.md

 One of the design goals is leveraging combination and transformation at the _bundle_ level.

-You can apply a pattern to the global output pattern.
+You can _apply a pattern_ to the global output pattern.

 ```haskell
 actionT $ fiveBalance
 ```

-And go back to the original pattern with.
+Entering into `Transform` mode, and go back to the `Global` pattern with.

 ```haskell
 resume
 ```

-More experimental is the bundle transformation, which applies the given pattern to all elements of the bundle before merging them in the output.
+More experimental is the bundle transformation, which applies the given pattern to all elements of the bundle before merging them on the output.

 ```haskell
 actionB amitoScale
 ```

-At the moment, this transformation modifies the state for good.
-To recover you'll need to execute your previous commands.
+At the moment, this transformation modifies the state for good, so to recover you'll need to execute the patterns you had again.

+You can `clear` all patterns from the bundle and make then inactive/active using `stop i`/`start i` (where `i` is the pattern index).

 ## Development

 > [!NOTE]
-> The project is being developed with GHC 9.4.8 using regular `cabal` commands.
+> The project is being developed with GHC 9.10.1 using regular `cabal` commands.
-> The `run.sh` script and the nix-shell itself are intended for end users.
+> The `run.sh` script and the nix-shell itself are intended for end users, but
+> is currently down.

 ### About the nix-shell environment